Find a Jewelry Appraiser

 Insurers recommend that their policyholders get jewelry appraisals on JISO forms.
 Visit the Jewelry Insurance Standards Organization website for more information and forms (downloadable at no charge).

 If your jeweler is a Certified Insurance Appraiser™, he will already have the JISO appraisal forms.
-A CIA™ is a graduate gemologist with additional training in meeting the high appraisal standards of the insurance industry.
-Find out more about appraiser credentials and CIA™ certification .
+A CIA™ is a professional gemologist (holding a GG, CG, FGA or equivalent degree) with additional training in meeting the high appraisal standards of the insurance industry.

 The JISO appraisal not only includes all the essential components mentioned above, it also certifies that the stones were thoroughly inspected by the appraiser in a gem lab.
 This means the jeweler is not just taking the word of the gem supplier, but he knows the quality of the gems from his own examination of them.

-Complete the form to the left to find a CIA™ in your area.
+Complete this form to find a gemologist appraiser in your area.